0xSpaceShard/starknet-hardhat-plugin/README.md

 If the "--wait" flag is passed, the task will wait until the transaction status of the deployment is "PENDING" before ending.

-The "--salt" parameter, when provided, will control add a salt to the contract address
+The "--salt" parameter, when provided, will control add a salt to the contract address.
+It should be an hex string

 Notice that this plugin relies on `--starknet-network` (or `STARKNET_NETWORK` environment variable) and not on Hardhat's `--network`.
 So if you define
 ```javascript